Those Fruitful Lunch Hours

 Playing golf after work at the Golf Club de Saigon was largely out of the question because it got too dark to finish a round when he emerged from his office just across the street from the clubhouse.
 His solution was to play during the extended lunch hour in Viet Nam, a hot period in the middle of the day when nobody else ventured to the first tee.
 The good thing was that Footloose Forester and fellow employees at Pacific Architects & Engineers were entitled to a 2 ½ hour lunch period, enough time to finish nine holes.
 Those opportunities were there but Footloose Forester almost always played alone.

 Back in the United States, the Footloose Forester also used lunch hour to search for mushrooms in parks and common areas in urban settings, and deep in the forest when his entire work day was spent in the woods.
 That is not to say that mushrooms were available everywhere or in every season.
-In the spring of the year and after the snow receded, patches of bare ground began to sport Morel mushrooms.
+In the spring of the year and after the snow receded, patches of bare ground in the forest began to sport Morel mushrooms.
 The magnificent Morels seemed to favor patches of land that had been burnt over in forest fires, and the Footloose Forester wasted no time in planning to capitalize on his presence in their midst to harvest as many of them as he could.
 He recalls mushroom hunting in other places as well.
-Germany, Indonesia, Malawi and Kenya come to mind.
+Germany, Indonesia, Malawi, and Kenya come to mind.

 During a period when he was designated as an inspector of tree planting operations being conducted by contractors to the US Forest Service, the Footloose Forester spent his mornings and afternoons digging up hundreds of contractor-planted trees and otherwise evaluating their planting techniques; but he spent his lunch hour harvesting Morel mushrooms in near-by burnt over patches.
 Lunch was always secondary but lunch time was always cherished as a period of exploration and personal gratification.